jeyanandhini/phase-1-Anjura/Concepts/Recursions/Basic.md

  This concept turns difficult if we don't spend enough time and if we don't do it the right way.
 So, a thorough revision is a must while learning Recursions.

  Recursions can be compared to the Principle of Mathematical Induction.
 We assume the condition is true for `n` and then prove it for `n+1` and then we check it for `n=1` and then conclude that the formula is correct.
+ We assume in-order to check/test the validity of the formula.
+And, then we prove it!

  The problems can also be done using loops and recursions but they aren't the same.